Ice bath: History

 Explorer and athlete Fiann Paul is known for using ice baths as part of his training routine.

 Ice baths are a part of a broader phenomenon known as cryotherapy—the Greek word cryo (κρυο) means cold—which describes a variety of treatments when cold temperatures are used therapeutically.
 Cryotherapy includes procedures where a person is placed in a room with "cold, dry air at temperatures as low as −135 °C" for short periods of time, and which has been used in hospitals in Poland as well as a center in London to treat not only muscular ailments, but psychological problems such as depression.
 Basketball player Manny Harris reportedly used a Cryon-X machine featuring extreme low temperatures around -166 F, but used it with wet socks resulting in a serious freezer burn.

 Occasionally ice baths have been an ill-advised treatment of fever in young children, but that doctors were counseled not to use this technique because of the risk of hypothermia.
 Ice baths have been suggested as a way to prevent muscle soreness after shoveling snow.

 In addition, there have been instances of ice bathing as an extreme bodily test by persons vying for an endurance record, such as Dutch Iceman Wim Hof, and Chinese record-holders Chen Kecai and Jin Songhao.
 According to reports, doctors and scientists are studying how these people can spend an hour and a half submerged in an ice bath, and survive.

 Ice baths began to become extremely popular after being discussed extensively by Joe Rogan and his universe of scientist and comedians such as Dr. Andrew Huberman (Stanford) and Aubury Marcus (Onnit).

+A British woman died in 2022 due to an ice bath.